-A healthcare professional who is careless with your health has betrayed your trust and put your life in danger.
-Hold the right person financially accountable with the help of a Chicago medical malpractice attorney.
+Healthcare providers who are careless with your health put your life in danger.
+Hold the liable party accountable with the help of a Chicago medical malpractice attorney.

 Injuries, illnesses, and deaths are the tragic results of medical malpractice.
-To make matters worse, medical malpractice is preventable, so every person hurt by a healthcare professional’s careless actions could have been spared that suffering if the doctor, nurse, dentist, pharmacist, hospital, or other medical provider had simply followed protocol.
+To make matters worse, medical malpractice is preventable.
+Every person hurt by a healthcare provider’s careless actions could have been spared that suffering.

-However, taking on wealthy doctors and hospitals with teams of lawyers at their disposal will lead you to more than a few roadblocks as you pursue compensation.
+Taking on wealthy doctors and hospitals that have teams of lawyers at their disposal will lead you to more than a few roadblocks.
 That’s why it’s important to arm yourself with the experience and knowledge of a Chicago medical malpractice lawyer.
 To get started, reach out to Lane & Lane, LLC today.

-Put simply, medical negligence occurs when a doctor or other healthcare professional violates the “standard of care.”
-This standard involves the widely accepted rules and practices for treating patients in similar situations to yours.
+Medical negligence occurs when a doctor or other healthcare professional violates the “standard of care.”
+This standard involves the widely accepted rules and practices for treating patients in similar situations.

-Because you are, presumably, not an expert in medical procedures and practices, you may not know whether your healthcare provider violated the standard of care before injuring you or making you sicker.
-Still, to recover compensation for your Chicago medical malpractice claim, you will have to prove that your healthcare provider was at fault, according to Illinois law.
+You may not know whether your healthcare provider violated the standard of care before injuring you or making you sicker.
+To recover compensation, you will have to prove that your healthcare provider was negligent.

 This is one of the key ways a Chicago medical negligence attorney can help you.
-Because of our years of experience with medical malpractice claims, we will be able to tell you whether you have a viable case, what your next steps should be, and how likely you are to be successful.
+Our years of experience with medical malpractice claims enable us to tell you whether you have a viable case.
+We’re also here to help you figure out what your next steps should be.

 Medical Negligence Cases Common in Chicago

-- Missed Diagnosis – Similar to misdiagnosis, missing a health problem altogether when you complain of symptoms that warrant action could constitute medical negligence if you are harmed by the doctor’s failure to diagnose you with anything or prescribe treatment.
+- Missed Diagnosis – Missing a health problem when you complain of symptoms that warrant action could constitute medical negligence.

-- Anesthesia Errors – Giving you the wrong anesthesia medication, prescribing too much, or administering too little can lead to extreme pain at best and death at worse.
+- Anesthesia Errors – Giving you the wrong anesthesia medication, prescribing too much, or administering too little can lead to extreme pain at best and death at worst.

 - Improper Prescriptions – If your doctor or pharmacist failed to recognize that a medication you had been prescribed was unsafe for you, you could hold them financially accountable.
 This type of medical malpractice claim often includes drug interactions, improper doses, medication allergies, and other problems.